 Walter Fanning

-The Life Summary of Walter
+Brief Life History of Walter

-When Walter Fanning was born on 20 May 1747, in Groton, New London, Connecticut, United States, his father, Thomas Fanning, was 29 and his mother, Elizabeth Capron, was 22.
+When Walter Fanning was born on 20 May 1747, in Groton, New London, Connecticut, United States, his father, Capt Thomas Fanning, was 30 and his mother, Elizabeth Capron, was 22.
 He married Grace Benjamin on 6 November 1771, in Preston, New London, Connecticut, United States.
 They were the parents of at least 7 sons and 8 daughters.
 He registered for military service in 1775.
 He died on 19 April 1820, in Gilboa, Gilboa, Schoharie, New York, United States, at the age of 72, and was buried in Gilboa, Gilboa, Schoharie, New York, United States.

 Photos and Memories (0)